Skip to Main Content

 Finding things you can reuse

 For openly-licensed works you can reuse, use the search engines on the following sites.
-In most cases, you need to use licensing filters on the advanced search or the results page.
+In some cases, you need to use licensing filters on the advanced search or the results page.
+There are lots of these kinds of sites so you can just try searching for free image sites or words to that effect.
+Here are some good ones.

 Photographs, images